 Modern hair transplant methods ensure scarring is minimal however there will be some scarring for a period following a procedure.
 With this in mind how short you cut your hair is entirely down to whether you mind showing your transplant scars or not.
 The shorter you cut your hair the more likely it is that scars may be visible for a while.

-Many hair transplant surgeons would advise you to refrain from shaving your head after surgery for at least a month and also that if you do opt for a close shave you will run the risk of exposing your scars and that the result may be not what you expect if you don’t wait until after all the grafts have shed.
+Many hair transplant surgeons would advise you to refrain from shaving your head after surgery for at least a month and also that if you do opt for a close shave you will run the risk of exposing your scars and that the result may not be what you expect if you don’t wait until after all the grafts have shed.

 Yes a buzz-cut is possible

-In conclusion then, a buzz-cut, or any other type of cut, is possible following transplantation surgery.
+In conclusion, then, a buzz-cut, or any other type of cut, is possible following transplantation surgery.
 The best advice though is to wait as long as possible to avoid disrupting the healing process and to give yourself the best outcome.